 \begin{theorem}[Realizable $\to$ Agnostic (Distribution-Family Classification)] Let $\algo$ be a realizable learner for $(\dist,X,H)$ using $n(\varepsilon,\delta)$ samples.
 Then \Cref{Intro:alg} is an agnostic learner for $(\dist,X,H)$ using:

 unlabeled samples, and

 labeled samples.
 Moreover if $(X,H)$ has finite VC dimension $d$, \Cref{Intro:alg} needs only

-labeled samples. \end{theorem} Along with its novelty in the distribution-family setting (where no such equivalence was known), it is worth noting that in the distribution-free setting, \Cref{thm:intro-classification} actually recovers the same sample complexity bound as standard analysis of uniform convergence.\footnote{Though it should be noted that the additional $\log(1/\varepsilon)$ factor can be removed by a more complicated chaining argument \cite{li2001improved}.} We also note that while unlabeled sample complexity is not usually considered separately from labeled complexity in the PAC setting, this will become a useful distinction in semi-supervised extensions considered later in the work.
+labeled samples. \end{theorem} Along with its novelty in the distribution-family setting (where no such equivalence was known), it is worth noting that in the distribution-free setting, \Cref{thm:intro-classification} actually recovers the same sample complexity bound as standard analysis of uniform convergence (though it remains off by a log factor from the optimal bound given by chaining \cite{li2001improved}).
+We also note that while unlabeled sample complexity is not usually considered separately from labeled complexity in the PAC setting, this will become a useful distinction in semi-supervised extensions considered later in the work.
 As such, it is instructive to keep the complexities separate for the time being.